 UFE Can Help

 You may have been dealing with painful fibroid symptoms for a long time, but that doesn’t mean you have to endure them forever.
 If you’re considering treatment options that don’t involve surgery to take care of fibroids, Fibroid Institute Dallas can help.
 Dr. Suzanne Slonim uses Uterine Fibroid Embolization (UFE) to treat fibroids of any size.
-The procedure is done in the office, doesn’t require removing your uterus, and involves less risk and pain than a hysterectomy.
+The UFE procedure for fibroids is done in the office, doesn’t require removing your uterus, and involves less risk and pain than a hysterectomy.

 Call us at 214-838-6440 to schedule a free phone consultation to learn more about UFE and if it’s the right treatment option for you.
 To make an appointment online, please visit our appointment scheduler.